-Banks like JPMorgan, Bank of America and Goldman Sachs make money with consumer banking, investment baking, commercial banking, and asset and wealth management.
+Banks like JPMorgan, Bank of America, and Goldman Sachs make money with consumer banking, investment baking, commercial banking, and asset and wealth management.
 Those banks collect fees for the services provided.
-Also, banks earn on the interests of money borrowed.
+Also, banks earn on the interest of the money borrowed.

 - How does JPMorgan make money?

 - How does Bank of America make money?